 For more information, please contact:

-Philosophy PR + Marketing
+Philosophy PR + Marketing for Joyent

 Gartner, A Guidance Framework for Architecting Portable Cloud and Multicloud Applications, Eric Knipp, Traverse Clayton, Richard Watson, 16 December 2016 ↩